maarceello/berray/README.md

 Parameters:
 * Vec2 pos - position of the mouse in window coordinates

+### hover (on a game object)

+Fired when the mouse cursor is moved across an object.
+Note: the event is only triggered when the mouse cursor moves.
+When the cursor is not moved no additional events are send.

+Parameters:
+* Vec2 pos - position of the mouse in window coordinates

 ### click (on a game object)

 Fired when a game object is clicked.